If you are 6 to 12 years old,you will find materials to practice your English.

 The way to stop the UK from getting fatter is to make junk food much more expensive, experts say.

-Researchers at University of Oxford say putting a special tax on things like burgers, sweets and fizzy drinks will put people off buying them.
+on things like burgers, sweets and fizzy drinks will put people off

 More than 10 million people in the UK are obese and 30,000 die each year from problems caused by their weight.